 Before we packed our gear up to head home, James joined us in the woods for the final few shots in his work uniform, your typical tradesman’s outfit.
 Collared shirt with his name stitched above the upper pocket, grey pants, and black boots.
 Buddy tailed us, sitting patiently between takes before we were on the move again, eventually finding our way back to the van.
-Out of water to drink and food to eat, James brought two Gatorade’s out of the house for Alex and I. They were packaged in aluminum cans, something we collectively thought was odd but also agreed hit the spot.
-James thanked us for coming out to ride on his property (the wooded course was hand-crafted by him and his family / friends).
-We conversely thanked him for allowing us the time, as the sun now was beginning to set on our first day out.
-The seats inside the van were a sight for sore eyes, or rather sore feet.
+Out of water to drink and food to eat, James brought two Gatorade’s out of the house for Alex and I, thanking us for coming out to ride on his property (the wooded course was hand-crafted by him and his family / friends).
+We exchanged pleasantries while the seats inside the van were waiting to greet us.
+A sight for sore eyes, or rather sore feet.

 Alex plugged his phone into the dashboard and searched for the right music on the drive home.
 Kendrick Lamar’s song “X” off the Black Panther soundtrack was in heavy rotation, but Alex was looking for something different.